p-hzamora/FluentValidation/docs/custom-state.md

 # Custom State

 There may be an occasion where you'd like to return contextual information about the state of your validation rule when it was run.
-The `WithState` method allows you to associate any custom data with the validation results.
+The `with_state` method allows you to associate any custom data with the validation results.

 We could assign a custom state by modifying a line to read: